luslab/oz-bulk-rnaseq/G. Read Quantification.md

 > # Read Quantification
 We first use RNA seq to determine the abundance of mRNA (cDNA) fragments, rather than the composition of the fragments.

-Different ways to quantify mRNA abundances of known genes and transcripts:
+2 different ways to quantify mRNA abundances of known genes and transcripts:
+1. Simple: Raw Counts -The number of reads overlapping with a transcript.
+2. Normalise for gene length & sequencing depth:
-1. FPKM (RPKM): Reads/Fragments per kilobase of transcript per millions of read mapped.
+	- FPKM (RPKM): Reads/Fragments per kilobase of transcript per millions of read mapped.
 (FLAWED MEASURE STATISTICALLY).
 This has been superseded by:
-2. TPM: Transcripts per Million: also normalises sequencing depth & gene length but in the reverse order.
+	- TPM: Transcripts per Million: also normalises sequencing depth & gene length but in the reverse order.
-3. Raw Counts: The number of reads overlapping with a transcript.

 https://www.rna-seqblog.com/rpkm-fpkm-and-tpm-clearly-explained/